oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

 ```

-An example of domain processing completed after failure and retries: the scenarios is that the operator initially failed to process the domain resource because the specified image was missing, and then completed the processing during a retry after the image is recreated.
+Example of domain processing completed after failure and retries:

+The scenario is that the operator initially failed to process the domain resource because the specified image was missing, and then completed the processing during a retry after the image was recreated.
-Note that this is not a full list of events; some of the events that are generated by the Kubernetes server are removed to make the list less cluttered.
+Note that this is not a full list of events; some of the events that are generated by the Kubernetes server have been removed to make the list less cluttered.

 ```none